Geoalert/mapflow-docs-en/source/faq.rst

     Check our `commercial plans <https://mapflow.ai/pricing>`_ for Enterprise.
 Contact our `sales <https://geoalert.io/#contacts>`_ to send your inquiry and get the quotation.

+.. _Satellite imagery:

 Satellite imagery
 ------------------

 **What satellite imagery do you use?
 What are their resolution, alignment accuracy and other characteristics?**

     Currently, we only support RGB or PAN images as raw data.
 By default, Mapflow uses the `Mapbox Satellite <https://www.mapbox.com/maps/satellite>`_ satellite mosaic, which primarily consists of **Vivid Basic** imagery from Maxar.
 These images have a spatial resolution of 0.5m, the georeferencing accuracy is about 3-5m and the age is no more than two years.
-A complete list of specifications can be found `here <https://content.cdntwrk.com/files/aT0xMzU5MTQ1JnY9MiZpc3N1ZU5hbWU9aW1hZ2VyeS1iYXNlbWFwcyZjbWQ9ZCZzaWc9ODIwZWU1NGQ1Mjc4ZTYyNzJlMDBjZjM4ZDI3YjNhMjI%253D>`_.
+A complete list of Maxar satellite imagery specifications can be found :download:`here <userguides/_static/_downloads/imagery-basemaps.pdf>`.

-**Can I choose another satellite mosaic like Yandex or Google?**
+**Can I choose another satellite mosaic?**

     Yes, the user has the ability to set his own XYZ or TMS layers.
-Under a separate user license, we provide Maxar SecureWatch, a service that contains an enhanced version of Vivid Basic and updates.
+To use Google or some other services you should beware of their terms of use.
+Under the Mapflow commercial plans, we provide Maxar SecureWatch, a service that contains basemaps and imagery updates.
+We are continuosly working on adding more commercial providers.

 **Can I upload my own images for processing?**

     Yes, but only when using the :doc:`Geoalert API </api/processing_api>` or :doc:`plugin Mapflow for QGIS <api/qgis_mapflow>`.
 It is planned to add this functionality to Mapflow Web in the next releases.

-**Can I buy satellite imagery from you?**
+**Can I buy satellite imagery from you?
+How can I validate the results?**

-    No, you can’t.
-We provide service to extract vector data from geospatial images.
+    You can't buy as we don't resell iamges.
+We provide service to extract data from images.
+However you can preview input images as XYZ layer to conduct the results validation.

 **Can you control the channels of the RGB data used?**

     In the current version, the Mapflow platform uses only the standard set and configuration of RGB channels.

 **Can I use non-RGB data like radar data?**